-- 73. The Applicant shall undertake negotiations with the NPWS and Councils to reach agreement on the long term tenure and management status of the Bushland Conservation Area.
+- 73. The Applicant shall undertake negotiations with the OEH and Councils to reach agreement on the long term tenure and management status of the Bushland Conservation Area.
 These negotiations must commence within six months of commencement of construction. - 74.
-Prior to 31 October 2005, the Applicant shall revise the Bushland Conservation Area Management Plan to compensate for the extension of the disturbance area in the vicinity of Weakley's Flat Creek, to the satisfaction of the Director-General, and provide an updated Plan to the DEC, Councils and the Community Consultative Committee.
+Prior to 31 October 2005, the Applicant shall revise the Bushland Conservation Area Management Plan to compensate for the extension of the disturbance area in the vicinity of Weakley's Flat Creek, to the satisfaction of the Director-General, and provide an updated Plan to the OEH, Councils and the Community Consultative Committee. - 74A.
+By 30 September 2011, the Applicant shall revise the Bushland Conservation Area Management Plan to the satisfaction of the Director-General.
+The revised plan must: - (i) be prepared in consultation with OEH; and - (ii) include the 3 hectares of land removed from the approved mining area, as detailed in the letter from Donaldson Coal Pty Limited to the Minister for Planning dated 25 March 2011.